Order On-Line Site Map Search

 A: My experience is that merino and other finely crimped wools, down fibers, and similar will bloom when washed/dried the first time after being spun.
 Also, woolen-spun yarns (the fibers lie in a corkscrew arrangement) will bloom moreso than worsted-spun (the fibers are spun in parallel alignment).
 Also, depending on the processing in getting the yarn from the manufacturer to you in it's ball or skein form, the yarn fibers may be compacted, stretched, or still have some residual spinning oil, or any other number of things that may or may not give you a true indication of what the yarn will be like after it is knit and blocked/washed.

 As a spinner, I always wash my yarns before proceeding with a project.
-I wash not so much to set the twist (which would occur just by letting the spun yarn sit up around for a while – something I have quite of bit of evidence for in my stash, but for the yarn to bloom or do whatever it is going to do then, so when I work with it (I am primarily a knitter), I don't have surprises in the density of the gauge and effect of the hand of the fabric.
-For woolen spun yarns, and fine wools especially, there can be significant change in the overall thickness of the yarn - sometimes almost twice!
+I wash not so much to set the twist (which would occur just by letting the spun yarn sit around for a while – something I have quite of bit of evidence for in my stash), but for the yarn to bloom or do whatever it is going to do so when I work with it (I am primarily a knitter), I don't have surprises in the density of the gauge and effect of the fabric on the hand.
+For spun woolen yarns, and fine wools especially, there can be significant change in the overall thickness of the yarn - sometimes almost twice!

 Q: I have started a lace project without washing my yarn ... will it bloom so much as to lose the lacy patterning?